Boubacar Mansaly: Career

-In September 2015, Mansaly signed a two-seasons contract with Astra Giurgiu, in the first one playing 13 league games under the guidance of coach Marius Șumudică as the team won the title.
-In the following season he played six games in the Europa League campaign as Astra reached the sixteenths-finals of the competition where they were defeated by Genk.
-In the same season, the club reached the 2017 Cupa României final but coach Șumudică did not use him in the loss to FC Voluntari.
-On 13 May 2017, in the last round of the season, he made his last Liga I appearance in a 1–1 draw against his former team, Dinamo, having a total of 104 matches with three goals scored in the competition.
+In September 2015, Mansaly signed a two-season contract with Astra Giurgiu.
+In the first season, he played 13 league games under coach Marius Șumudică, as the team won the title.
+Subsequently, he played six games in the 2016–17 Europa League campaign, as Astra reached the round of 32, where they were defeated by Genk.
+The club also reached the 2017 Cupa României final, but coach Șumudică did not use him in the loss to FC Voluntari.
+On 13 May 2017, in the last round of the season, he made his last Liga I appearance in a 1–1 draw against his former team, Dinamo, totaling 104 matches with three goals in the competition.

-In 2017, Mansaly left Romania to go play for Turkish second league BB Erzurumspor, then he moved in Lebanon at Salam Zgharta, afterwards in Kazakhstan at Atyrau with whom he reached the 2019 Kazakhstan Cup final, where coach Kuanysh Karakulov sent him in the 74th minute to replace Mikhail Gabyshev but got replaced in the 113th minute with Ivan Antipov in the 2–1 loss in extra time to Kaysar Kyzylorda.
-In 2020, Mansaly returned to Africa, firstly in Nigeria at Spotlights, then in Libya at Abu Salem where he retired in 2022.
+In 2017, Mansaly left Romania to go play for Turkish second league team BB Erzurumspor.
+Subsequently, he moved to Lebanon at Salam Zgharta.
+Afterwards he joined Kazakhstan side Atyrau.
+There, he reached the 2019 Kazakhstan Cup final, where coach Kuanysh Karakulov sent him in the 74th minute to replace Mikhail Gabyshev, but got replaced in the 113th minute with Ivan Antipov in the 2–1 loss after extra time to Kaysar Kyzylorda.
+In 2020, Mansaly returned to Africa, playing first in Nigeria for Spotlights and then in Libya for Abu Salem, where he retired in 2022.